201B153/mern-ecommerce/README.md

 : inside backend we will use express as driving for it back stage server .

 -> Adding Mongodb to the Project using altas or via local mongoose server.

+-> Adding Paypal client to the frontend folder to make payments easier .